-However, all of the units as described would be spacious and each would be at least 5 sqm larger than the minimum internal space standard for 2 bedroom 3 person flats.
+However, all of the units as described would be relatively spacious and larger than the minimum internal space standards for each property type as described in the national standards and London Plan.
 As such, the internal amenity space would comply with local and national planning policies.